 - Best place to stay in the Dolomites for fun, food, and relaxation

-- There are so many gondola routes that getting on the wrong one is highly likely
+- There are so many gondola routes that you have to pay close attention not to get on the wrong one

 Best places to stay in Alta Badia